 576 Washington St., Boston

 With residents from all over the world, Dorchester is jam-packed with global cuisines.
 Grab a pączki, or a Polish donut, at DJ’s Market in the Polish Triangle, or a Cape Verdean dish in Uphams Corner.
 Have breakfast at McKenna’s Café in Savin Hill (and keep an eye out for Mayor Marty Walsh while you’re there).
 Slurp pho and bubble tea in Fields Corner, or enjoy Jamaican food in Codman Square.
-Try the new Oasis Vegan Veggie Parlor in Four Corners, or swing into Adams Village for a visit to Green Hills Bakery, where you’ll probably hear an Irish accent or two over baked goods and coffee.
+Try out Oasis Vegan Veggie Parlor in Four Corners, or swing into Adams Village for a visit to Greenhills Bakery, where you’ll probably hear an Irish accent or two over baked goods and coffee.
 Across the street is the Erie Pub, which may say “Men’s Bar” on the front, but welcomes women these days.
 Dbar and Ashmont Grill are neighborhood staples, while the Lower Mills area has a growing scene with newer spots like Yellow Door Taqueria and the Bowery Bar, as well as mainstays like Lower Mills Tavern.
-Grab a beer at Dorchester Brewing Company before heading to the new AMC movie theater at South Bay, or take hold of the karaoke mic at the Banshee.
+Grab a beer at Dorchester Brewing Company before heading to the AMC movie theater at South Bay, or take hold of the karaoke mic at the Banshee.
 Then, cap it all off with a chocolate turtle from Phillips Candy House.

 Did You Know?

 Dorchester’s many sub-neighborhoods can get confusing.
-But anyone who’s originally from the neighborhood (OFD) would ask “What parish are you from?” to determine where you live.
+But anyone who’s originally from the neighborhood (OFD) would ask, “What parish are you from?” to determine where you live.
 Once overwhelmingly Catholic, the neighborhood used to be geographically organized by church parish.
 But in recent decades, parishes have struggled to survive due to dwindling church attendance and financial struggles.
 Of course, you’ll still find plenty of Catholics in Dot, with churches serving a more diverse population than the primarily Irish parishioners of decades past.